a close look of baked mini quiche in a white ceramic baking dish

 • In another bowl, mix grated cheese and nutritional yeast (if using) until evenly combined.

-• Fold the cheese mixture into the egg and yoghurt blend.
+• Fold the cheese mixture into the egg-and-yogurt blend.
 Stir gently until the batter is smooth and well mixed.

-• Add the vegetables — diced pepper and massaged kale—and fold carefully to distribute evenly.
+• Add the vegetables: diced pepper and massaged kale.
+Fold carefully to distribute evenly.

 • Divide the mixture into the prepared dishes, filling each about ¾ full.
 If using, sprinkle the tops with grated Parmigiano for extra crispness.

-• Bake for 20–25 minutes, until the edges are golden and the centres are set.
+• Bake for 20–25 minutes, until the edges are golden and the centers are set.

 • Allow to cool for 5 minutes before serving.
 Serve warm, directly in the dishes, or unmould gently and plate with a light salad.